superpowr/onboarding-comments/README.md

 If you have experience with the listed tools, it should take roughly **6 hours** to complete.
 Not having experience with this environment does not disqualify you from succeeding, but you should expect it to take longer.

-You will be building a **"comments" application**.
+You will be building a **comments application**.
 One of the most effective ways to build a community around any idea is to give that community the ability to discuss that idea!

 If you're familiar with [Disqus](https://disqus.com/) - the concept should be rather intuitive. :)